 - To narrow the gap in progress and attainment between our Pupil Premium children and their peers.

 The document below contains details of our strategy for meeting the needs of pupils for whom the school receives Pupil Premium funding.
 This includes our plans for the current academic year and a review of how the funding was used in the previous year.
-Any questions regarding our approach can be directed to Mrs Hunter, Inclusion Leader, the Head Teacher or the Chair of Governors.
+Any questions regarding our approach can be directed to Mrs Roadway, Inclusion Leader, the Head Teacher or the Chair of Governors.

 Pupil Premium Strategy can be viewed below.